finbourne/lusid-sdk-python/sdk/docs/QuotesApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(QuotesApi)
     scope = 'scope_example' # str | The scope of the quotes to retrieve.
     effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to retrieve the quotes.
 Defaults to the current LUSID system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the quotes.
 Defaults to return the latest version of each quote if not specified. (optional) max_age = 'max_age_example' # str | The duration of the look back window in an ISO8601 time interval format e.g. P1Y2M3DT4H30M (1 year, 2 months, 3 days, 4 hours and 30 minutes).
 This is subtracted from the provided effectiveAt datetime or cut label to generate a effective datetime window inside which a quote must exist to be retrieved. (optional) request_body = {"DS-VOD-PRICE-MID":{"provider":"DataScope","priceSource":"","instrumentId":"GB00BH4HKS39","instrumentIdType":"Isin","quoteType":"Price","field":"mid"}} # Dict[str, QuoteSeriesId] | The time invariant quote series ids of the quotes to retrieve.
 These need to be               keyed by a unique correlation id allowing the retrieved quote to be identified in the response. (optional)

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.get_quotes(scope, effective_at=effective_at, as_at=as_at, max_age=max_age, request_body=request_body, opts=opts)
+        # api_response =  api_instance.get_quotes(scope, effective_at=effective_at, as_at=as_at, max_age=max_age, request_body=request_body, opts=opts)

         # GetQuotes: Get quotes
-            api_response = await api_instance.get_quotes(scope, effective_at=effective_at, as_at=as_at, max_age=max_age, request_body=request_body)
+        api_response = api_instance.get_quotes(scope, effective_at=effective_at, as_at=as_at, max_age=max_age, request_body=request_body)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling QuotesApi->get_quotes: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters